cavuslargul-gif/Building-GraphRAG/README.md

 ## Architecture

+The Building Knowledge Graph follows a hierarchical BIM structure.
+Buildings contain storeys, storeys contain spaces, and spaces contain building elements.
+Documents, materials, standards, issues and responsibilities are connected through dedicated relationships to enable graph-based querying and GraphRAG retrieval.

-The repository is organized into modular Cypher scripts.
+The implementation is organized into modular Cypher scripts.
 Each file is responsible for one part of the knowledge graph and can be executed independently after the database has been reset.

-This modular structure keeps the project maintainable, extensible and easy to understand.

 ---